Generic Name: Tacrolimus Extended-Release Capsules (ta KROE li mus)

 - If you are taking a salt substitute that has potassium, potassium-sparing diuretics, or potassium, talk with your doctor.

 - Talk with your doctor before getting any vaccines.
-Use with Astagraf XL may either raise the chance of an infection or make the vaccine not work as well.
+Use with Astagraf XL (tacrolimus extended-release capsules) may either raise the chance of an infection or make the vaccine not work as well.

-- Very bad and sometimes deadly holes in the GI (gastrointestinal) tract have happened with this medicine.
+- Very bad and sometimes deadly holes in the GI (gastrointestinal) tract have happened with Astagraf XL (tacrolimus extended-release capsules).
 Talk with the doctor.

-- A very bad and sometimes deadly brain problem called posterior reversible encephalopathy syndrome (PRES) has happened with Astagraf XL.
+- A very bad and sometimes deadly brain problem called posterior reversible encephalopathy syndrome (PRES) has happened with Astagraf XL (tacrolimus extended-release capsules).
 Call your doctor right away if you have signs like feeling confused, lowered alertness, change in eyesight, loss of eyesight, seizures, or very bad headache.

 - This medicine may cause a type of abnormal heartbeat (prolonged QT interval).
 If this happens, the chance of other unsafe and sometimes deadly abnormal heartbeats may be raised.
 Talk with the doctor.